Echologger/scansonarapi-c/README.md

             ScansonarStart(sctx); // Apply new settings to the Scanning sonar

-            // Data from the sonar are temporary saved at the buffer sizeof 20400 samples X 3200 lines in memory
+            // Data from the sonar are temporary saved at the buffer sizeof 20400 samples X 3200 lines in the memory
             // Each line represent a received samples with sampling rate of 100kHz
             // As this "Image" contains 3200 lines, the angle resolution is 0.1125 deg.
-            // This data can be obtained by calling ScansonarGetSonarData(sctx)
+            // This data can be obtained by calling GetRawSonarData(sctx)
             // How make picture from this data is desctibed in the document "RS900 communication protocolfor application developer.doc"

             for(;;)